Eyevinn/autovmaf/README.md

 At Eyevinn, every software developer consultant has a dedicated budget reserved for open source development and contribution to the open source community.
 This give us room for innovation, team building and personal competence development.
 And also gives us as a company a way to contribute back to the open source community.

 Want to know more about Eyevinn and how it is to work here.
-Contact us at work@eyevinn.se!
+Contact us at <work@eyevinn.se>!